walker84837/clocscan/docs/configuration.md

 ### What to ignore

 This section explains how to exclude certain folders and files from code line counting.
-This is helpful for avoiding parts of your project that you don't want to include in the count, like `README.md` files, or `.gitignore`.
+This helps avoid parts of your project that you don't want to include in the count, like `README.md` files, or `.gitignore`.

 #### Folders